-Once you’ve completed this wash, immerse the curtains in warm water, laundry detergent and a quarter of a cup of dishwasher detergent.
-Rinse and then hang out to dry.
+Once you’ve completed this wash, immerse the curtains in warm water, laundry detergent and a quarter of a cup of detergent.
+It's best to use a well known dishwasher brand that has designated settings for washing different materials.
+Once completed, rinse and then hang out to dry.

 The final step when considering how to wash white curtains is to place them in the washing machine again, add laundry soap and one cup of white vinegar.
 The vinegar will remove any soap deposits from the material.

 Whether you’re looking for sheer or blackout curtains, you need to make sure that you choose a retailer who has a vast selection of curtains at a price point that matches your budget.
 This is exactly what QuickFit offers.